braver/programmingfonts/blog.md

 Red Hat sponsored Steve Matteson in 2007 to create a set of fonts it could package with its Linux distribution.
 The family features metrically compatible replacements for Arial and Times New Roman, as well as a monospaced Courier replacement.
 While it lacks a distinct zero, this is a solid font with 665 glyphs and true bold and italic.

-2007, steve matteson, sans, professional
+2007, steve matteson, sans, professional, linux

 By **Steve Matteson** (2007)
 *Alias: liberation - License: Red Hat Liberation License*